DillonSteyl/SCIE1000/Week 4/loop_how_long.md

 **Task:** The user wants to multiply many numbers together.
 Write a program that will keep asking the user for numbers until they enter 0.
 When they enter 0, exit the loop (and don't multiply the number by 0!).
 Finally, print their number with the statement `print("The final answer is", number")`.

 For example, if the user enters 2, 5, 4, then 0, the answer should be 40.
+You can calculate this by starting at 1, multiplying that by 2 to get 2.
+Then multiplying that by 5 to get 10.
+Then multiplying that by 4 to get 40.

 The input message has been provided for you.